-The Council of Europe has established a Common European Framework ("CEF") to help all partners to describe and unify different levels of language competences.
-The aim is to make exams, certificates and tests more comparable.
-We adjust our course content according to this standard.
+The Council of Europe has established a Common European Framework ("CEF") to help all partners to describe and unify different levels of language competence.
+The aim is to make exams, certificates and tests more comparable within Europe.
+The CEF defines the content and structure of our language courses.

 Common Reference Levels: